Code-Institute-Submissions/milestone-project-one-8/README.md

 ### Features Left to Implement

 As the business matures the client will be collecting positive customer testimonials and also a gallery of photos which will each have their own section.
+Also the photos behind the type of service will be changed to real shots from customer jobs.

 ## Technologies Used